mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 `kubectl edit svc --namespace monitoring prometheus-kube-prometheus-operator`

-Verify that services where updated, and we should see service type as `NodePort` and exposed/forwarded ports.
+Verify that services were updated, and we should see service type as `NodePort` and exposed/forwarded ports.

 ![image](https://user-images.githubusercontent.com/7910856/104798447-908df000-57cf-11eb-8613-05861105ccb8.png)